Ghoulean/GhouleanZolaBlog/zola/content/articles/ensemble-spoiler-full/index.md

 # A Short Word on Deckbuilding

+Everyone has their own opinions on what is or isn't a "good" deck.
+The personal rule I follow is...

 ## The 5-4-3 rule

-As a general rule of thumb, I like to adhere to the 5-4-3 rule: 5 card draw, 4 light restores, 3-cost clashers.
+"5 card draw, 4 light restores, 3-cost clashers."

  - **5 draw** because you can't do anything with an empty hand, and a full hand of 8 cards gives you way more options than a hand of 2 cards.
  - **4 light restores** because you can't do anything if you have no light.
 I bias towards 0-cost light restores because you can always play them to restore light.
 By the way, cards like Blind Faith do not count as light restore because you spend more light than you gain back.
  - **3-cost clashers** because they strike the perfect balance between powerful and "smooth" to use.
 3-cost clashers tend to outclash 0-, 1-, and 2-cost cards, while 4-cost clashers can be difficult to slot in at times.

 You may have noticed that I have a tendency to build Singleton decks.
-This is because Singleton is the easiest deck archetype to build for that satisfies these requirements.
-Although Multislash and Will of the Prescript are really hard to give up, you do have some degree of freedom in choosing your remaining light restores, and a lot of flexibility with your 3-cost clashers.
+This is because Singleton is the easiest deck archetype to build for that satisfies these requirements, thanks to Multislash and Will of the Prescript.
+Additionally, you do still have some degree of freedom in choosing your remaining light restores, and a lot of flexibility with your 3-cost clashers.

 ## Other deck options